 I’m not gonna lie here, though.
 If you are packing sardines for lunch to take with you to work, just know that they do have a slightly pungent smell and not all your co-workers may be fans.

 What’s the Best Way to Eat Canned Sardines?

 Tinned sardines are often found packed in water or oil and can have other flavours added to spice ’em up.
-Both are delicious, but I often opt for sardines packed in oil (specifically extra virgin olive oil) because they have a built in ‘sauce’, if you will.
+Both are delicious, but I often opt for sardines packed in oil (specifically extra virgin olive oil) because they have a built-in ‘sauce.’

 It’s simply a matter of personal preference which ones you get.

 I enjoy brisling sardines and usually purchase a variety that has black olives and seasoning.